neon-commits01/financial-intelligence-system/README.md

 - **V1:** TF-IDF + Linear SVM
 - **V2:** Fine-tuned FinBERT

-The main goal was not just to train a better model, but to take the model all the way from experimentation to a working API and cloud deployment.
+The goal was not just to train a model, but to take it through the complete workflow from experimentation to a working API and cloud deployment.

 ---